Saša Vučinić

-Saša Vučinić is a Serbian journalist and is the co-founder of North Base Media VC, and co-founder and former CEO and Managing Director of the Media Development Loan Fund.
+Saša Vučinić is a Serbian journalist and is the co-founder of North Base Media VC, and co-founder and former CEO and Managing Director of the Media Development Investment Fund, formerly known as the Media Development Loan Fund.

 Early life and education

 Vučinić graduated with a degree in international law from the University of Belgrade in 1985 and attended the General Manager Program at Harvard Business School in 2000.
 In 2003, he attended the Private Equity Executive Education Course at Harvard Business School.

 Career

 Non, B-92, and Soros

 Vučinić began his journalistic career in 1979 as a member of the staff of the Belgrade political newsweekly Non.
 He became editor-in-chief of Non in 1989.
 In 1990, he was named editor-in-chief and general manager of B-92, a Serbian radio station.

 From April 1990 to April 1993, Vučinić was the general manager and editor-in-chief of Radio B92 in Belgrade, one of the few independent news outlets that operated in Yugoslavia during Slobodan Milošević's regime.
 He established B92 as a legal entity and was its first CEO.
 From April 1993 to May 1995, Vučinić worked as a media consultant for the Soros Foundation Network in Prague.